homelabos/homelabos/docs/setup/installation.md

 5. If authenticating to access SMB shares, set your username and password in `nas_user` and `nas_path`.
 6. Set your Windows domain in `nas_workgroup`, if applicable.

-Re-run `make` to configure and enable your NAS.
+Re-run `hlos deploy` to configure and enable your NAS.

 ??? example "Example [unRAID](https://unraid.net) configuration"
     ```